This post contains affiliate links. See our disclosure policy here.

 To make this simple syrup, you’ll need the following ingredients:

-Baby Portobello Mushrooms: This is a variety of mushrooms that has a savory flavor and dense texture.
-I used fresh baby portobello mushrooms from our local grocery store.
+Baby Portobello Mushrooms: This is a mushroom variety that has a savory flavor and dense texture.
+I used fresh baby portobello mushrooms.

-Honey: This is a viscous sweetener made by bees.
-I used a locally made honey.
+Honey: This is a sweet, viscous liquid made by bees.
+I used Wholesome Sweeteners Organic Raw Unfiltered Honey.

 How to Make This Syrup